kalverra/kalverra.github.io/content/essays/do-i-have-ADHD.md

 There is a psychological phenomenon called the [Forer Effect](https://en.wikipedia.org/wiki/Barnum_effect) that I’m afraid of falling into.
 It’s a tendency for people to interpret very general statements about the human experience as having deep personal insight into themselves.
 Statements like “You have a tendency to be critical of yourself” and “You have a great need for other people to like and admire you” are general enough they apply to everyone, but when you hear them it’s common to think it describes you in particular and feel a deep emotional reaction.
 It’s how psychics and mind readers [make so much money](https://www.statista.com/statistics/1224176/psychic-services-market-size-us/) tricking you into thinking they have a particularly deep insight into your pysche.

 But ADHD symptoms don’t seem to have that quality.
-There are some that are pretty general ones like, “You often feel overwhelmed when a lot is expected of you at once”, but others that are much more specific like, “You find it incredibly difficult to finish a task, even if the hardest parts are already done” or “You often feel overly active and compelled to do things, like you were driven by a motor.”
+There are some that are pretty general like, “You often feel overwhelmed when a lot is expected of you at once”, but others that are much more specific like, “You find it incredibly difficult to finish a task, even if the hardest parts are already done” or “You often feel overly active and compelled to do things, like you were driven by a motor.”

 ## Why Is It a Problem?